 6. Only Santa can find that 'sold out' present

 This one requires a bit of pre-Christmas Day groundwork.
 Drop hints to your children that you don't think you're going to be able to get the doll/game/DVD they desperately want because it's sold out.
 Then on Christmas Day watch their faces light up when they realise Santa has managed to find it.
 Pop a little note in with this one too saying something about how hard it was to find (or make) so they feel extra important that Santa went to all that trouble.

 Boot marks near the front door or chimney are an easy way of showing how Santa stopped by.
 Careful if you're using crumbs of food or crushed sugar - in the morning you might find a sea of ants.
 Sprinkling fake snow around the door or fireplace, or even near their presents, is another lovely Father Christmas calling card.

-Leave a camera somewhere in the house on Christmas Eve and take photos of Santa leaving gifts under the tree.
-This idea takes a bit more work, but a Santa hat, a big red jacket and black boots along with a helpful friend or partner will do the trick and you’ll have some fun mocking up the pics too!
+Take 'photos' of Santa leaving gifts under the tree.
+This idea takes a bit more work, but a Santa hat, a big red jacket and black boots along with a helpful friend or partner will do the trick and you'll have some fun staging the pics too!

 9. Get Father Christmas to accidentally leave something behind

 If children think they've got something that's really Santa's, they'll be delighted!
 Perhaps Santa could accidentally leave part of his naughty or nice list behind or even a glove?
 Follow this with a letter arriving from Santa asking them to keep it safe until next year.
 This way your kids will know that Santa thinks about them all year (plus they'll know he's definitely coming back next Christmas!).

 10. Send a postcard from Santa